-- --accept-eula: Signals that the user accepts the terms and conditions of the CUDA-7.5 EULA. - --silent: No user-input will be required during the installation.
-Requires --accepteula to be used. - --install-package=<package>: Specifies a package to install.
+- --accept-eula: Signals that the user accepts the terms and conditions of the CUDA-9.1 EULA. - --silent: No user-input will be required during the installation.
+Requires --accepteula to be used. - --no-window: No windows will be created during the installation.
+Useful for installing in environments without a display, such as via ssh.
+Implies --silent.
+Requires --accept-eula to be used. - --install-package=<package>: Specifies a package to install.
 Can be used multiple times.
 Options are "cuda-toolkit", "cuda-samples", and "cuda-driver". - --log-file=<path>: Specify a file to log the installation to.
-Default is /var/log/cuda_installer.log.
+Default is /var/log/ cuda_installer.log.